 Libraries store the energy that fuels the imagination.
 They open up windows to the world and inspire us to explore and achieve, and contribute to improving our quality of life.
 Libraries change lives for the better.

 EISB’s state-of-the-art 40,000 sq. ft.
 Knowledge Hub (library) host 20,000 print volumes, 20 journal subscriptions and magazines, and 100 study spaces with personal computers and 24/7 Wi-Fi access.
 The e-library at EISB is equipped with Nooks and Kindle e-book readers to give students opportunities to explore 21st century reading.
 There are instructional areas for small and large groups.
 Informal reading spaces and special reading cubicles are provided for students who wish to study alone.

 To encourage real-time interactive learning, the campus offers an assortment of 60 smart classrooms equipped with 55” screens powered by Apple TVs, an iMac lab, an e-library equipped with Nooks and Kindle.
 E-learning at EISB is facilitated through Moodle Learning Management System.
 SCRATCH, an online multimedia programming tool, is integrated strategically with the curriculum.
 Thus, EISB evolves further into becoming Bangalore’s most technologically advanced school.

 EISB is a 1:1 Apple-enabled school where each student is provided with a personal computer.
 The school has collaboration agreements with technology powerhouses including Espresso, UK’s #1 digital curriculums provider and Google Apps, under which a range of online interactive services are available to the school’s teachers and students.

-The concept of “Paper Less Administration” at Ebenezer International School is not a dream but a reality.
+The concept of “Paper Less Administration” at EISB is not a dream but a reality.
 The functioning of the entire academic and administration are carried out by using a highly sophisticated School Management Software.

 Health & Wellness